cebrini/100-days-of-code/log.md

 **Today's Progress:** Started work on "Roman Numeral Converter"

-**Thoughts:** DIdn't get as much accomplished as I wanted to today.
+**Thoughts:** Didn't get as much accomplished as I wanted to today.
 Will start fresh tomorrow.

+### Day 14: Aug 9, 2016

+**Today's Progress:** Studied MDN's Docs on Array.prototype.<stuff>

+**Thoughts:** Decided to work on reviewing the documentation on MDN since most of the challenges for the @freeecodecamp Intermediate Algorithms stuff use a subset of the Array.prototype methods(?).
+My hope is that the review will help me speed up completing the challenges.